-Discussion. - Our studies of the GPE in the Bunimovich stadium billiard show that for a moderate nonlinearly parameter above a certain threshold $\beta > \beta_c \approx \Delta$ the nonlinear Hamiltonian dynamics leads to the emergence of dynamical thermalization over the linear billiard modes which is well described by the Bose-Einstein distribution.
-This distribution is strikingly different from the usually expected energy equipartition over modes [10,27] which would lead to an ultra-violet catastrophe with a significant probability transfer to higher and higher modes of the chaotic billiard.
-The established validity of the Bose-Einstein distribution, together with the previous studies of dynamical thermalization in nonlinear chains [9,10], leads to an unexpected conclusion about the emergence of quantum distributions over linear energy modes in systems of coupled nonlinear oscillators at moderate nonlinearity.
-This result is drastically different from the standard energy equipartition picture expected for nonlinear dynamics of oscillator systems [1-4,27].
+Discussion. - Our studies of the GPE in the Bunimovich stadium billiard show that for a moderate nonlineariy parameter above a certain threshold $\beta > \beta_c \approx \Delta$ the nonlinear Hamiltonian dynamics leads to emergence of dynamical thermalization over the linear billiard modes which is well described by the Bose-Einstein distribution.
+This distribution is strikingly different from the usually expected energy equipartition over modes [10, 25] which would lead to a violet catastrophe with a significant probability transfer to higher and higher modes of the chaotic billiard.
+The established validity of the Bose-Einstein distribution, together with the previous studies of dynamical thermalization in nonlinear chains [9,10], leads to an unexpected conclusion about emergence of quantum distributions over linear energy modes in systems of coupled nonlinear oscillators at moderate nonlinearity.
+This result is drastically different from the standard energy equipartition picture expected for nonlinear dynamics of oscillator systems [1-4,25].

 The described picture of "quantum" dynamical thermalization for the GPE in chaotic billiards requires a better understanding of nonlinear dynamics in systems with many degrees of freedom.
-It is known that slow chaos, like the Arnold diffusion [31-33], and an anomalous diffusion in disordered nonlinear chains (see, e.g., [19,34-36]) generate a number of features which still wait their deep understanding.
+It is known that slow chaos, like the Arnold diffusion [26-28], and an anomalous diffusion in disordered nonlinear chains (see e.g. [19,29-31]) generate a number of features which still wait their deep understanding.
 We hope that our results will stimulate further research in this field of fundamental aspects of nonlinear dynamics and thermalization onset in systems with large but finite number of degrees of freedom.

-The modern progress in the cold-atom experiments allows to investigate a dynamics of Bose gas and Bose-Einstein condensates [5,6] while the chaotic billiard for such atoms can be created by optical beams [15,16].
-Thus,
+The modern progress in the cold atom experiments allows to investigate a dynamics of Bose gas and Bose-Einstein condensates [5, 6] while the chaotic billiard for such atoms can be created by optical beams [15,16].
+Thus we think that the model (1) can be realized with cold atom experiments.